 Let’s get started!

-Disney Springs History
+Disney Springs Dining Options

 Disney Springs is located closest to Epcot.
 If you’re coming for somewhere other than Disney World, it’s easily accessible by Interstate-4.
 Disney Springs has four different neighborhoods: Town Center, Marketplace, The Landing and the West Side.
 Dining is located all around the Disney Springs area with various options to pick from.